 - Flat rate pricing allows you to charge more because you are not itemizing your invoice.
 T&M invites unfair and uneducated criticism of your labor charges that you can’t justify.

 - Customers complain less because they know the price before the work begins.
 No more sticker shock.
 Customers approve everything.
-Customers also appreciate knowing their paying the same price for the same repair as everyone else.
+Customers also appreciate knowing they're paying the same price for the same repair as everyone else.

 - Collections are easier because prices and payment are discussed in advance.